 ARRIVING AT THE OSLOB WHALE SHARK EXPERIENCE

-I visited the Oslob whale sharks in the low season at the beginning of October, so I can only imagine how busy it must get during high season.
+I visited the Oslob whale sharks in the low season at the beginning of October, so I can only imagine how busy it must get during the high season.

-There’s a real administrative system at the whale sharks Cebu facility which includes you having to ‘sign in’ and write down your name, being assigned a number, watching the whale shark briefing and after getting your lifejacket and snorkeling gear before jumping into the boat.
+There’s a real administrative system at the whale sharks Cebu facility which includes you having to ‘sign in’ and write down your name, being assigned a number, watching the whale shark briefing, and after getting your lifejacket and snorkeling gear before jumping into the boat.

-The Oslob whale shark watching briefing made it clear that the local government is trying to regulate this Cebu tourist attraction by imposing heavy penalties if you don’t maintain 5 – 7 meters distance between yourself and the whale sharks.
+The Cebu whale shark watching briefing made it clear that the local government is trying to regulate this tourist attraction by imposing heavy penalties if you don’t maintain a 5 – 7 meters distance between yourself and the whale sharks.

-However, in reality, no one maintains a 5 – 7 meter distance between the Oslob whale sharks and there are simply too many tourists in the water, so the occasional accidental touching of the whale sharks is inevitable.
+However, in reality, no one maintains a 5 – 7 meter distance between the whale sharks and there are simply too many tourists in the water, so the occasional accidental touching of the whale sharks is inevitable.

 CEBU WHALE SHARKS – WHAT TO EXPECT

 Small wooden boats then chauffeur tourists out to where it’s possible to jump in the water and swim with the whale sharks.

-Depending on how busy it is, the waiting time could be anywhere between 30 minutes and 1 hour before your number gets called to jump in the boat and head out to see the Oslob whale sharks.
+Depending on how busy it is, the waiting time could be anywhere between 30 minutes and 1 hour before your number gets called to jump in the boat and head out to see the whale sharks.

-The Oslob whale shark watching area is no further than 50 meters from the beach.
+The whale shark watching area is no further than 50 meters from the beach.
 Before you know it you will arrive at the spot and the boatman will tell you to jump into the water.

 SWIMMING WITH WHALE SHARKS IN CEBU

-Make sure to be mindful of your surroundings when swimming with the Oslob whale sharks so that you don’t accidentally touch them or kick them by accident as they are not shy and will swim right up next to the boat.
+Make sure to be mindful of your surroundings when swimming with the Cebu whale sharks so that you don’t accidentally touch them or kick them by accident as they are not shy and will swim right up next to the boat.

-It is best to try and go a bit further away from the boats to get an actual chance to swim together next to the whale shark.
+It’s best to try and go a bit further away from the boats to get an actual chance to swim together next to the whale shark.

-In my opinion, the whole swimming with whale sharks in Cebu experience wasn’t long enough and I would have loved to spend more time in the water admiring these beautiful creatures.
+In my opinion, the whole swimming with whale sharks in the Cebu experience wasn’t long enough and I would have loved to spend more time in the water admiring these beautiful creatures.

 Even though whale sharks are the biggest fish in the ocean that can grow up to 32ft and weigh 200 tonnes, they are very humble creatures and there’s nothing to be afraid of.

-Book Now ∼ Oslob Whale Shark Tour
+Book Now: Oslob Whale Shark Tour

 SHOULD I DO THE OSLOB WHALE SHARK WATCHING?